tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

        AuthorizedKeysFile __PROGRAMDATA__/ssh/administrators_authorized_keys
 {% endhighlight %}

 The managers and workers have password authentication enabled, so that you can log in from the jumbpox using a password.
-The fourth part of this blog post series will show you how you can instead use a private/public SSH key setup on the jumpbox.
 Therefore, the only line different in the [configuration][sshd_config_wpwd] for that setup is this:

 {% highlight none linenos %}
 PasswordAuthentication yes
 {% endhighlight %}

+The fourth part of this blog post series will show you how you can instead use a private/public SSH key setup on the jumpbox.

 ## The details: Using a Docker Compose file to deploy Traefik and Portainer as Swarm service
 With all of the above, the infrastructure is in place, and we have a Docker Swarm with one or three managers and a configurable number of workers.
 Now it's time to deploy Swarm services, basically Docker containers with a configurable number of replicas and placement (e.g. "everywhere" or "only on managers").
 For that, I used a Docker Compose file to define a stack, which is a collection of services.
 The [configuration file][docker-compose.yml.template] is a template file with a couple of placeholders like `$email` and `$externaldns` which are also replaced through the scripts so that something like

-`- --certificatesresolvers.myresolver.acme.email=$email`
+{% highlight yaml linenos %}
+- --certificatesresolvers.myresolver.acme.email=$email
+{% endhighlight %}

 becomes

-`- --certificatesresolvers.myresolver.acme.email=tobias.fenster@cosmoconsult.com`
+{% highlight  linenos %}
+- --certificatesresolvers.myresolver.acme.email=tobias.fenster@cosmoconsult.com
+{% endhighlight %}

 The Traefik configuration has those notable parts:

-- It uses a custom generated image because I wanted the ability to have a multi-arch image as explained [here][multi-arch] and Docker library images like `traefik` can't do that.
+- It uses a custom generated image for Traefik because I wanted the ability to have a multi-arch image as explained [here][multi-arch] and Docker library images like `traefik` can't do that.
 Weird, but I [asked][library] and got that as answer.
 Therefore I don't reference the standard image:
 {% highlight yaml linenos %}
 services:
   traefik:
     image: tobiasfenster/french-reverse-proxy:2.3.4-windowsservercore
 ...
 {% endhighlight %}
 - The configuration to make the Traefik API and dashboard available throught Traefik itself is already there, but handling is disabled.
-In case you need, you only need to switch that boolean in line 2 to true:
+In case you need it e.g. for debugging, you only need to switch that boolean in line 3 to true:
 {% highlight yaml linenos %}
 ...
       labels: